-Running IGB requires Java.
+Running IGB on a Linux machine requires Java 1.8.
 Your system already may have Java installed.
 If not, follow the link below for instructions on how to install or update Java on your computer.

 Click here for instructions on installing Java (version 8) on your computer.